unsw-cse-comp99-3900-24t1/capstone-project-3900w11aedg/README.md

 docker-compose up
 ```

-Note: You are unable to view the frontend as it requires an emulator to run the frontend.
-You can view the frontend by
+Note: You are unable to view the frontend as it requires an emulator (e.g. Android Studio) to run the frontend.
+You can
+view the frontend by
 running the frontend locally.

 # How to run (without docker)